Staffing Levels and Dependency Audit - Care Homes

 • Q54 | Unanswered

-Are resident quality-of-life indicators considered (activity participation, meaningful engagement) as part of staffing adequacy?
+Are resident quality-of-life indicators considered when assessing staffing adequacy?

 Supporting Notes